HubbleCommand/HubbleCommand.github.io/_projects/godot/directional-sprites.md

 I don't feel to bad for using as a starting point.
 There was a LOT more to add, and many issues to fix, but after a while I got it working with Godot's existing Sprite3D node parameters.

+### Funny issue with rads
+Radians are usually the go-to when dealing with angles.

+However, in my case, I had to use degrees.
+Not out of preference, but out of necessity.
+When using radians, there would be flickers between frames close to the angular "borders".

+My guess is that due to the successive divisions with floats, that precision loss was the issue with the small fractional values that are intrinsic with radians.
+Degrees, on the other hand, have a much greater range at two degrees of magnitude larger.

 ### Going back to 2D
 Ironically, getting directional sprites in 2D is much more painful.